sybirg/S12_gem/README.md

 # iSH1474: Genome-scale metabolic model (GEM) of Pseudomonas putida S12
 Reference: Sol Han, Dohyeon Kim, Youngshin Kim and Sung Ho Yoon.
-Genome-scale metabolic network model and phenome of solvent-tolerant Pseudomonas putida S12"
+"Genome-scale metabolic network model and phenome of solvent-tolerant Pseudomonas putida S12"

 These codes and data were used to construct iSH1474 and replicate the results presented in the reference paper.